algernon28/watermelon/README.md

 It comes with a full sample test-suite built on <a href="https://www.saucedemo.com">SauceLabs Test Website</a>.
 Seeing it in action with a somewhat functional website is better than a thousand words.

 ## How to script it
-- Configuration: if config-<dev|preprod|prod>.yaml structure works for you, then you don't need to change anything beside the values.
-If you need different structure in the yaml, then you need to implement your own Configuration binding and register it with Guice in ConfigurationModule.
+- Configuration
+  - Static configuration: the config-<dev|preprod|prod>.yaml files are binded to an instance of _Configuration_, which is essentially a javabean representing the current structure of the yaml files.
+It is convenient but it only works with that structure.
+  - Dynamic configuration: Watermelon also dynamically binds whatever yaml you pass in the parameters as "stage" into a _MapConfiguration_, which is little more than a subclass of LinkedHashMap.
+This way you don't need to worry about creating new beans, but you need to remember the keys.
 - Pages: All you need to do is to extend WebPage, and implement a constructor with Webdriver and WebdriverWait as parameters, both injected (see below)**.

 ```Java